alissatroiano/MS-1/README.md

 * The media queries in style.css were copied from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/).

-* The contact section was copied from [W3 Schools's The Company Tutorial](https://www.w3schools.com/bootstrap/bootstrap_theme_company.asp); the [developer](https://www.github.com/alissatroiano) then customized the columns, placement, sizes, colors and content.
+* The contact section was copied from [W3 Schools: The Company Tutorial](https://www.w3schools.com/bootstrap/bootstrap_theme_company.asp); the [developer](https://www.github.com/alissatroiano) then customized the columns, placement, sizes, colors and content.

 * The serif font, 'Playfair Display' used for the headings in this project was imported from [Google Fonts](https://fonts.google.com/).